 - Apply during the senior year of high school.

-- Qualified applicants will be contacted to set up an on-campus interview.
+- Qualified applicants will be contacted via e-mail to set up a Zoom interview.

 Accepted Students Must

-- Successfully complete all pre-requisite courses for their major, as outlined in their letter of acceptance.
+- Successfully complete all prerequisite courses for their major, as outlined in their acceptance letter.

-- Maintain a required cumulative grade point average (varies by program) by January and May of the year of entry.
+- Achieve a required cumulative grade point average (varies by program) by January and May of the year of entry.

-- Continue their involvement in the health profession through volunteer, observational or research experience.
+- Continue involvement in the health profession through volunteer, observational or research experience is strongly recommended.